 Orchestrating the Migration

-With the data prepared and a method to utilize the COPY
+With the data preparation complete and an optimized method for utilizing the COPY

-command established, orchestrating the entire migration process involves a few concise steps:
+command established, orchestrating the entire data migration process involves several precisely executed steps within our data infrastructure:

-- Load and Prepare the Data: Load the data from the Excel file and apply any necessary transformations.
+- Load and Prepare the Data: Initialize the process by loading data from the Excel file and applying necessary transformations using our robust data processing framework.

 psycopg2

-- Execute the COPY Command: Use the prepared in-memory buffer to bulk-insert data into the PostgreSQL table.
+- Execute the COPY Command: Utilize the prepared in-memory buffer to perform high-speed bulk insertion operations into the PostgreSQL table.

 def migrate_data(xls_path, sheet_name, table_name, column_mapping, column_type_mapping, db_args):